downshift-js/downshift/CONTRIBUTING.md

 > branch.
 Whenever you want to update your version of `master`, do a regular
 > `git pull`.

+### Local development

+This project uses [Storybook](https://storybook.js.org) for local development.
+Run the following commands to get setup:

+1. `$ cd stories` to change to the `/stores` diretory
+2. `$ npm install` to install the Storybook dependencies
+3. `$ cd ..` to change back to the root directory

+With the Storybook dependancies installed, run the following command to start your local environment:

+`npm start stotybook`

+Open [`http://localhost:6006/`](http://localhost:6006/) in your browser and start developing!

 ## Add yourself as a contributor

 This project follows the [all contributors][all-contributors] specification.